exil0867/3x1l/README.md

 # ./exilvmlinuz

-This is a simple personal website application written in pure Rust with the Yew framework and Assembly for optimized performance.
+This is a simple personal website application written in pure Rust with the Yew framework, WebAssembly and Trunk for optimized performance.

 ## Technologies used
 - [Rust](https://www.rust-lang.org/): A systems programming language that emphasizes safety, speed, and concurrency.